Realization of tropical curves in abelian surfaces: Deformations to general fibers

+\end{prop} Then, by Proposition \ref{prop:obstrep}, we have the following. \begin{cor} The obstruction to deforming $\varphi_n$ vanishes if and only if the sum of all the contour integrals of $\eta_{i, \delta}$ around the nodes of $C_0$ vanishes. \end{cor}

-Thus, we have reduced the problem of proving the existence of deformations to checking the vanishing of the sum of the contour integrals of $\eta_{i, \delta}$.
+Thus, the problem of proving the existence of deformations reduces to checking the vanishing of the sum of the contour integrals of $\eta_{i, \delta}$.
 Note that at each node of $C_0$, there are two contour integrals associated with it, corresponding to the branches of $C_0$ at the node.
-Thus, to see the vanishing of the obstruction, it suffices to see that the sum of each pair of contour integrals associated with each node vanishes.
+Thus, to verify the vanishing of the obstruction, it suffices to show that the sum of each pair of contour integrals associated with each node vanishes.
 We will prove this in the rest of this section.